cis-ds/course-site/content/notes/decision-trees.markdown

 <img src="/notes/decision-trees_files/figure-html/rf_import-1.png" width="672" />

 This tells us how much each variable decreases the average **Gini index**, a measure of how important the variable is to the model.
 Essentially, it estimates the impact a variable has on the model by comparing prediction accuracy rates for models with and without the variable.
 Larger values indicate higher importance of the variable.
-Here we see that the gender variable `Sexmale` is most important.
+Here we see that the sex variable `Sexmale` is most important.

 ## Exercise: random forests with `mental_health`